Salesforce treats your Provo distributors as flat contacts, but your business runs on who recruited whom

 Feature priorities for Provo teams

-What we build under crm in Provo
+What we build under CRM in Provo

-The engagements Provo teams bring us most often:
+The engagements Provo teams bring us most often: sales pipeline automation, lead management system, CRM API integration, marketing automation, Salesforce development and HubSpot integration.

 Exactly what you get

 A CRM where the relationship graph is the foundation, not an afterthought.
 Your distributor downlines, recruiter links, and override structure are native objects.
 Live product-usage signals from your SaaS app drive renewal scoring.
-It hands clean genealogy to your commission engine, shares billing status with your accounting software, and feeds renewal trends to a business intelligence dashboard.
+It hands clean genealogy to your commission engine, shares billing status with your accounting software, and feeds renewal trends to a business intelligence (BI) dashboard.
 Built for how a Provo direct-sales and SaaS firm actually operates.

 How to choose a developer in Provo